Palexer/vocabulary-trainer/README.md

 ## Installation

-The VocabularyTrainer is currently available for Windows, macOS, Linux and Android.
+The VocabularyTrainer is currently available for Windows, macOS and Linux.

 ### Windows

-- Download the .exe.zip file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases), unzip it and execute the .exe file it.
+- Download the .exe file from the [releases section](https://github.com/Palexer/vocabulary-trainer/releases) and execute it.

 ### Linux